opsmill/infrahub/docs/development/frontend/getting-set-up.md

 icon: rocket
 order: 1000
 ---
-# Getting set up with Frontend
+# Getting set up with frontend

 !!!warning Before we start
 Make sure [Infrahub Backend](../backend.md) is up and running.
 If not, in your terminal execute: